Protecting The Rights Of The Midwest’s Railroad Workers

 Fortunately, we have successfully handled thousands of FELA injury claims as well as other personal injury lawsuits, recovering substantial compensation for our clients.
 Whether you have questions on how to report your injury, how to recover compensation if your accident took place in transport or how FELA disability benefits work, we are the law firm to call.

 Guidance Through Complex Railroad Rules

-Your employer has specific procedures for handling employee injury claims which generally starts with properly filing a personal injury report documenting your incident, causes and injuries.
+Your employer has specific procedures for handling employee injury claims, which generally start with properly filing a personal injury report documenting your incident, causes and injuries.
 Unsurprisingly, the railroad uses this process to start the assignment of blame to you and away from its own unsafe workplace.
-You need experienced and dedicated counsel to navigate this process.
-Because of his over 20 years of experience handling FELA cases, Dunn Harrington co-founder and partner, Bob Harrington, is Designated Legal Counsel to SMART Transportation Division (SMART-TD) as well as on the executive board of the Academy of Rail Labor Attorneys, the legal designating organization for the Brotherhood of Locomotive Engineers and Trainman (BLET).
-Bob and attorney Colin Dunn at Dunn Harrington possess the necessary skill and experience to represent you through this challenging process.
+You need an experienced and dedicated Chicago railroad accident attorney to navigate this process.
+Because of his over 20 years of experience handling FELA actions, Dunn Harrington co-founder and partner, Bob Harrington, is Designated Legal Counsel to SMART Transportation Division (SMART-TD) as well as on the executive board of the Academy of Rail Labor Attorneys, the legal designating organization for the Brotherhood of Locomotive Engineers and Trainman (BLET).
+Bob and Chicago railroad injury attorney Colin Dunn at Dunn Harrington possess the necessary skill and experience to represent you through this challenging process.

-What damages can I recover through a FELA claim?
+What damages can I recover through a FELA injury claim?

 How much time after an accident do I have to file a claim?

 The statute of limitations to file a FELA claim is three years after the date of the injury.
 However, there are exceptions for certain situations.
 If you have hearing loss or exposure to hazardous chemicals that caused your injury, you have three years from the date you discovered the injury or illness.